mkgunasinghe/examples/README.md

 1. Map exploration using GADM on R
 2. Article parsing and processing on Python

-  *Map exploration using GADM on R:
+Map exploration using GADM on R:
->Extract country and province level spatial data on R with the example of Ecuador.
+>i.
+Extract country and province level spatial data on R with the example of Ecuador.
-A function to reduce the virtual memory associated with polygons by GADM is employed.
+ii. function to reduce the virtual memory associated with polygons by GADM is employed.
+iii.
 Color specific regions/cities and stack variable names on map.

   *Article parsing and processing on Python:
 >Use newspaper, nltk, xlwt packages to;